Section Two: How We Test Creative Now

 When testing creative we typically would test three to six videos along with a control video using Facebook’s split test feature.
-We would show these ads to broad or 5-10% LALs (Lookalike) audiences, and restrict distribution to the Facebook newsfeed only, Android only and we’d use mobile app install bidding (MAI) to get about 100-250 installs.
+We would show these ads to broad or 5-10% LALs (Lookalike) audiences, and restrict distribution to the Facebook newsfeed only, Android only and we would use mobile app install bidding (MAI) to get about 100-250 installs.

 If one of those new “challenger” ads beat the control video’s IPM or came within 10%-15% of its performance, we would launch those potential new winning videos into the ad sets with the control video and let them fight it out to generate ROAS.

-We’ve seen hints of what we’re about to describe across numerous ad accounts and have confirmed with 7-figure spending advertisers that they have seen the same thing.
-But for purposes of explanation, let’s focus on one client of ours and how their ads performed in creative tests.
+We have seen hints of what we’re about to describe across numerous ad accounts and have confirmed with 7-figure spending advertisers that they have seen the same thing.
+But for purposes of explanation, let us focus on one client of ours and how their ads performed in creative tests.

 In November and December 2019, we produced +60 new video concepts for this client.
 All of them failed to beat the control video’s IPM.
 This struck us as odd, and it was statistically impossible.
 We expected to generate a new winner 5% of the time or 1 out of 20 videos – so 3 winners.
 Since we felt confident in our creative ideas, we decided to look deeper into our testing methods.

 The traditional testing methodology includes the idea of testing a testing system or an A/A test.
 A/A tests are like A/B tests, but instead of testing multiple creatives, you test the same creative in each “slot” of the test.